-- (a) any persons or entities discharging managerial responsibilities for the Company including, but not limited to: - (1) the Directors; - (2) the Company Secretary; - (3) Key Management Personnel; - (4) The Executive Management Team and their direct reports; - (5) The Retail General Managers and the Regional Managers; - (6) any Employee, contractor or consultant who receives regular trading data or information of the Company (including any summary thereof); or - (7) any Employee who, depending on their individual circumstances, Chief Executive Officer (or Managing Director, as applicable) specifies from time to time to be a Restricted Person; - (b) other persons specified from time to time by the Chief Executive Officer (or Managing Director, as applicable); or - (c) any Related Person or Related Entity (or an Associate of a Related Person or Related Entity) of a person referred in paragraphs (v)(1) and (w) above.
+- (a) any persons or entities discharging managerial responsibilities for the Company including, but not limited to: - (1) the Directors; - (2) the Company Secretary; - (3) Key Management Personnel; - (4) any Employee, contractor or consultant who provides managerial or administrative services to the Company; or - (5) any Employee who, depending on their individual circumstances, Chief Executive Officer (or Managing Director, as applicable specifies from time to time to be a Restricted Person; - (b) other persons specified from time to time by the Chief Executive Officer (or Managing Director, as applicable); or - (c) any Related Person or Related Entity (or an Associate of a Related Person or Related Entity) of a person referred in paragraphs (a)(1) and (b) above.

-Related Entity of a Restricted Person means an entity which:
+Related Entity of a Restricted Party means an entity which:

-- (a) the Restricted Person is a director or secretary of; or - (b) the Restricted Person otherwise controls or has a position of influence.
+(a) the Restricted Person is a director or secretary of; or

+(b) the Restricted Person otherwise controls or has a position of influence.

-Related Person of a Restricted Person means a parent, spouse or child of the Restricted Person.
+Related Person of a Restricted Party means a parent, spouse or child of the Restricted Party.